Excursions in the Nora lagoon

 • the chosen activity + an aperitif (1 drink accompanied by a tasting of our selection of seafood preserves)

-Canoe excursion
+Canoe excursion in Sardinia

 Just a few strokes are enough to feel comfortable in the canoe and free our attention to explore the lagoon.